Hardware Design Best Practices

 Hardware design typically entails teams of many designers with a wide range of disciplines.
 Each of these designers manage a different aspect of the project, maybe with different workflows, and generate a large amount of diverse data.

 Data management tools like Helix Core manage a substantial portion of this data.
-In this blog, find out how these tools are best used with an IP lifecycle management platform like Methodics IPLM to solve the unique challenges for hardware design projects.
+In this blog, find out how these tools are best used with an IP lifecycle management platform like Helix IPLM (formerly Methodics IPLM) solve hardware design challenges.

 Challenges of Hardware Design